Updated on: February 8, 2025

 An example profit and loss statement would contain the elements below.
 While the table is a generalized view, it gives a concise breakdown.

-In a detailed restaurant profit and loss statement, there would be an itemized list for most of the sections below.
+A detailed restaurant profit and loss statement would include an itemized list for most of the sections below.
 For instance, sales would be itemized and categorized into food, beverage, merchandise, catering, and any other areas your restaurant sees fit to track for revenue.
 The same would follow for labor costs and operating expenses.
-Many restaurants find it helpful to calculate these on a daily and weekly basis and then sum everything up monthly.
+Many restaurants find it helpful to calculate these daily and weekly and then sum everything up monthly.
 Every business in every industry regularly generates a P&L statement.
 Restaurant expenses can be even more finicky because so many of your inputs are perishable food items.
 Don’t hesitate to generate a restaurant profit and loss statement even more regularly than every month.

 The table below is strictly theoretical.
-Obviously, profits will vary depending on the industry, area, local expenses, and more.
+Profits will vary depending on the industry, area, local expenses, etc.

 Monthly sales | $45,000 |